Preponderous-Software/Beyond-Nations/docs/CONTRIBUTING.md

 1. Double click on the main scene to open it.

 ### Troubleshooting
-If you encounter a Missing Editor Version error, it's because you tried to open the repository folder directly as a Unity project.
+If you encounter a Missing Editor Version error, it's probably because you tried to open the repository folder directly as a Unity project.
 It's recommended to clone the repository inside the Assets folder of an existing empty project.

 ## Branching
 To keep the codebase organized, we use a branching model that is similar to Git Flow.
 The main branch is the default branch, and it contains the latest stable version of the codebase.
 The develop branch contains the latest version of the codebase, and it is the branch that should be used for development.